AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 - Proper and disciplined workflow using Git and GitHub, with frequent commits, descriptive messages, feature branching, and effective collaboration via pull requests and code reviews.
 - Mandatory enforcement of coding standards, tests, and documentation, ensuring code quality and maintainability at all times.
-    - Whenever features were added or bugs fixed, corresponding tests and documentation are updated in the same PR.
+    - Whenever features were added or bugs fixed, corresponding tests and documentation were updated in the same PR.